bitpay/copay/README.md

 # copay
 Copay wallet is now Bitpay Wallet.

 Please migrate to "Bitpay Wallet" apps on the app stores.
+Download links at: https://bitpay.com/wallet/

 **WE HAVE DETECTED SOME FAKE COPAY WALLETS ON THE GOOGLE PLAY STORE FOR ANDROID THAT WILL STEAL YOUR COINS**